Knowledge Hub

 Companies registered under the Companies Act 2006A company registered under the Companies Act 2006 has its own legal personality.
 Any person authorised by the company can enter into a contract on behalf of that company in accordance with Part 4 of the Companies Act 2006.
 The authority must be given under the company’s articles of association.
 The articles are a public document.
 Every director and the company secretary are authorised signatories.
 It is important to note that a director who binds the company without the proper authority risks being liable for any loss incurred by the company BUT, provided that a third party is acting in good faith, a company will be bound by the actions of an agent even if the agent exceeds a limitation in the articles of association.

 Limited liability partnerships (LLPs)An LLP, like a company, is a body corporate with its own legal personality.
-Certain member details must be registered at Companies House, although the agreement which governs the relationship between the LLP members (and any limitations on the authority of those members) is private.
+Certain member details must be registered at Companies House.
+However, the agreement which governs the relationship between the LLP members (and any limitations on the authority of those members) is private.
 Each member is an agent of, and can bind, the LLP.
-In usual business dealings, a third party may assume that any member of the LLP is authorised to act on behalf of and bind, the LLP, unless the third party knows otherwise.
+In usual business dealings, a third party may assume that any member of the LLP is authorised to act on behalf of and bind the LLP, unless the third party knows otherwise.

 General partnershipsA general partnership does not have its own legal personality.
 The law says liability rests with each of the partners.
 The agreement which governs the relationship between the partners (and any limitations on the authority of those partners) is private.
 Every partner acts as an agent of the partnership and of the other partners.
 A third party can assume that a partner has the authority to bind the partnership and the other partners unless the third party knows otherwise.

 Limited partnershipsA limited partnership does not have its own legal personality.
 The law says liability rests with the general partner.
-The general partner runs the day-to-day business of a limited partnership and acts as its agent.
-The limited partners have no active role and would lose their limited liability status if they breached this.
+The general partner manages the day-to-day operations of a limited partnership and serves as its agent.
+The limited partners have no active role and would lose their limited liability status if they were to breach this.
 The general partner has a wide scope to bind the partnership and the other partners.
 However, the private partnership agreement may set out restrictions on the authority of the general partner.

 Tips on avoiding disputes on contract formation authority